harness/developer-hub/docs/platform/8_Pipelines/best-practices-for-looping-strategies.md

 You can use all Java String class built-in methods on Harness variable expressions.

-With that in mind, you can define a Harness string variable containing a comma-separated list of items represented by other strings.
-You can even get this values list from inputs at runtime.
+You can create a Harness string variable containing a comma-separated list of other strings that represent items.
+At runtime, you can even get this list from the input.

 For example, this Pipeline variable that contains a list of Jira Tickets: